AX-Consult-Group/medical-bone-health-project/README.md

-# Bone Health Screening Gaps – NHANES 2005–2006 (Public Demo)
+# Bone Health Screening Gaps - Phase 1 – NHANES 2005–2006

 This repository contains a public, reproducible analysis examining gaps in age-based osteoporosis screening using data from the **NHANES 2005–2006** cohort.
 The analysis focuses on identifying individuals at high bone-health risk who are not captured by current age-based screening criteria.

-All analyses are conducted for demonstration and portfolio purposes only.

 <img width="3585" height="2381" alt="visual_design_summary" src="https://github.com/user-attachments/assets/d933f546-18e2-4bb6-a5ff-069883574aab" />